bitphonix/HealthNexus/README.md

 ### 4. Set Up PostgreSQL

 1. Make sure your PostgreSQL server is running.
-2. Create a new database for this project (e.g., `doctor_appointments`).
+2. Create a new database for this project (e.g., `healthnexus_db`).
-3. You will need the database connection URL (e.g., `postgresql://user:password@localhost/doctor_appointments`).
+3. You will need the database connection URL (e.g., `postgresql://user:password@localhost/healthnexus_db`).

 ### 5. Configure Environment Variables

 1. In the project's root directory, create a file named `.env`.
-2. Copy the contents of `.env.example` into your new `.env` file.
-3. Fill in the values for each variable:
+2. Fill in the values for each variable:
     *   `DATABASE_URL`: Your PostgreSQL connection URL from the previous step.
     *   `GOOGLE_API_KEY`: Your API key for the Gemini model from Google AI Studio.
     *   `GMAIL_SENDER`: The Gmail address the confirmation emails will be sent from.